Table of Contents

 You can apply the wet bag directly to the affected area or use a cotton ball to apply the tea to the hot spot.

-Apply it 3-4 times per day until the affected area has healed completely.
+Apply it 3-4 times daily until the affected area has healed completely.

 Bathe your pet following the same instructions I listed in the colloidal oatmeal section above.